wheeless/HostMio/README.md

-# HostLink api for HostMonkey.io
+# HostMio api for HostMonkey.io